Skip to content

 A worked example

-Try the defaults: current salary of 50,000, annual salary growth of 4%, lifestyle inflation of 5%, years of 10.
+Try the defaults: current salary of 50,000, annual salary growth of 4%, lifestyle inflation of 5%, over 10 years.
 The tool returns 7,432.52.
 You can adjust any input and the result updates as you type — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most